Kraven the Hunter: The Unbeatable Squirrel Girl

 Kraven, still claiming to be cursed, next battles Squirrel Girl at Empire State University, having earned her ire by lashing out at the local squirrels, including Tippy-Toe.
-Kraven departs when Squirrel Girl informs him of the existence of sea monsters like Giganto and challenges him to hunt them, instead of limiting himself to going after the same prey he did prior to his resurrection.
-He later returns to abduct Howard the Duck, but gets trapped with Howard and Squirrel Girl in a manhunt as the hunted.
+Kraven departs when Squirrel Girl informs him of the existence of sea monsters like Giganto, playing on Kraven's obsessions by challenging him to hunt worthier prey.
+He later returns to abduct Howard the Duck, but is trapped with Howard and Squirrel Girl in a manhunt as the hunted.
 After surviving, he vows to only "hunt the hunters".

-During the "Avengers: Standoff!" storyline, Kraven the Hunter was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D. who used Kobik's abilities to turn Kraven the Hunter into a zookeeper.
-He rallied some of his fellow inmates to help him find Kobik and bring her to Baron Helmut Zemo.
+During the "Avengers: Standoff!" storyline, Kraven appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D., who used Kobik's abilities to turn Kraven into a zookeeper.
+He rallied some of his fellow inmates to help him find Kobik and bring her to Helmut Zemo.

-During the "Opening Salvo" part of the "Secret Empire" storyline, Kraven the Hunter is recruited by Baron Helmut Zemo to join the Army of Evil.
-At the time when Manhattan was surrounded by a Darkforce Dome, Kraven the Hunter raided the Daily Bugle to find information to the identity of Spider-Man.
+During the "Opening Salvo" part of the "Secret Empire" storyline, Kraven is recruited by Baron Helmut Zemo to join the Army of Evil.
+When Manhattan was surrounded by a Darkforce dome, Kraven raided the Daily Bugle to find information to the identity of Spider-Man.
 Knowing that J. Jonah Jameson would be in danger, Phil Sheldon's daughter Jennie headed to J. Jonah Jameson's house to warn him.
-After Kraven the Hunter attacked J. Jonah Jameson, Jennie Sheldon fired a signal flare into the sky.
-This attracted the attention of Spider-Woman, who defeated Kraven the Hunter.
+After Kraven attacked J. Jonah Jameson, Jennie Sheldon fired a signal flare into the sky.
+This attracted the attention of Spider-Woman, who defeated Kraven.
 Jennie Sheldon even took pictures of the fight.